passau-centre-for-ehumanities/visual_media/README.md

 Comming soon:
 * A walk through how to do facial Analysis.
 * A walk through how to do posture Analysis.

+The Passau Center for eHumanities was financed by the BMBF.